-As of June 30, 2021, Clearway Energy Operating LLC's outstanding registered senior notes consisted of \$350 million of the 2026 Senior Notes, as further described in Note 7, Long-term Debt.
-The 2026 Senior Notes are guaranteed by the Company, as well as certain of the Company's wholly owned subsidiaries, or guarantor subsidiaries.
-These guarantees are full, irrevocable, unconditional, absolute, joint and several, and cover all payment obligations arising under the 2026 Senior Notes.
-The non-guarantor subsidiaries include the rest of the Company's subsidiaries, including the subsidiaries that are subject to project financing.
+As of September 30, 2021, Clearway Energy Operating LLC's outstanding registered senior notes consisted of \$350 million of the 2026 Senior Notes, as further described in Note 7, Long-term Debt.
+The 2026 Senior Notes were guaranteed by the Company, as well as certain of the Company's wholly owned subsidiaries, or guarantor subsidiaries.
+These guarantees were full, irrevocable, unconditional, absolute, joint and several, and covered all payment obligations arising under the 2026 Senior Notes.
+The non-guarantor subsidiaries included the rest of the Company's subsidiaries, including the subsidiaries that are subject to project financing.